FRAND before the UPC - Quo vadis?

 The UK courts, in particular, have recently excelled in repeatedly setting FRAND rates (UK High Court of Justice, Optis v.
 Apple, [2021] EWHC 2564 (Pat); UK High Court of Justice, InterDigital v.
 Lenovo, [2023] EWHC 529 (Pat)).

-Further pending proceedings between Panasonic on the plaintiff side and Xiaomi and Oppo on the defendant side (in the United Kingdom, in national proceedings in Germany and before the UPC) ended a few days ago (end of October) with a settlement.
+Further pending proceedings between Panasonic on the plaintiff side and Xiaomi and Oppo on the defendant side (in the United Kingdom, in Germany in national proceedings and before the UPC) ended a few days ago (end of October) with a settlement.

 Furthermore, the UPC considers itself responsible with regard to the territorial scope of such a FRAND licence only for the member states of the UPC (in the case of a unitary patent) or for the countries in which the asserted European patent is validated.
 Finally, the UPC cannot force the parties to conclude a licence at the FRAND rates set by the UPC.
 The only consequence for an SEP patentee who would refuse to conclude a FRAND licence at the terms set by the UPC would be that a corresponding injunction would be denied in the parallel patent infringement proceedings.